Written By: Neta Gotlieb, Nina Thigpen, & Caroline Kryder

 Although the “average” cycle length was around 28 days, cycles varied in length from 20-40 days and each individual showed a personal variation of +/- 8 days from one cycle to the next on average.
 Note that in each case, menstruation was reported on during a time of declining temperatures during the late luteal phase.

-In your own data, you can look for these patterns in your Trend view and use Tags to monitor cycle events and symptoms:
+You can also look at your Trend view and use Tags to see patterns and monitor cycle events and symptoms.

 Researchers at Oura will continue to look for meaningful patterns, partner with outside experts, and share what we learn with Oura members.